-Keeping a clear, reliable and steady stream of communication between your school and your students’ parents is essential.
+Keeping a clear, reliable and steady stream of parent teacher communication is essential.
 Not only does this significantly contribute towards parents having a positive experience and therefore being more likely to continue sending their children to your school, but anticipating when parents are likely to seek further information from you saves you crucial administrative time that would otherwise be spent replying to numerous communications from parents.

 However, making sure you’re speaking to hundreds of parents, at the right time and with the right information is no simple task.
 So, we developed a series of intuitive tools to help support your teachers and members of staff in managing and coordinating communication with parents.